 An allergy test is worthwhile.
 Studies show that, as well as sugar, other food intolerances such as dairy products, wheat and yeast can exacerbate symptoms.
 Find out what foods are aggravating for you.

 By avoiding food intolerances, you can keep yourself longer in remission.
 Many cases of Crohn's require prescription medication, along with dietary adjustments and supplementation of nutrients that support the intestinal mucosa, such as glutamine, slippery elm, aloe vera and apple pectin – which is combined into one practitioner product, available from your naturopath.

 People with Crohn's disease are often found to be deficient in folic acid, vitamin A, selenium and zinc as many suffer from poor nutrient absorption, which is secondary to the disease itself.
 A good multivitamin powder is beneficial to counteract this.

-Fish oils are useful for their anti-inflammatory effects – you may need to take 3-6 capsules daily.
+Practitioner range of Fish oils are useful for their anti-inflammatory effects – you may need to take 3-6 capsules daily.